Starting up in practice

 Taking the plunge; ICAS can help you get started

-Making the decision to start up in practice on your own is a big move and whilst it can take a lot of hard work and commitment it can be hugely rewarding.
-ICAS has approximately 1,000 different firms ranging from sole practitioners based at home, working around family commitments, through to large corporate practices.
+Making the decision to start up in practice on your own is a big move.
+It can take a lot of hard work and commitment but is hugely rewarding.
+ICAS has approximately 1,000 different firms ranging from home-based sole practitioners through to large corporate practices.

 Making the decision to set up in practice

-If your firm is eligible, ICAS will provide you with the General Practice Procedures Manual (GPPM) free of charge which will provide you tools and procedures you need to run an effective practice for free.
+If your firm is eligible, ICAS will provide you with the General Practice Procedures Manual (GPPM) free of charge which will provide you with the tools and procedures you need to run an effective practice.

 - Audit work